Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: Applications in equidistribution speed for Fekete points

 In fact this problem is considered as a special case of $K \subset \bC^n \subset \bP^n$ of a very general reformulation in the framework of a big line bundle over a complex manifold in \cite{BBW11}.
 It is possible by observing that the space $\cP_d(\bC^n)$ is isomorphic to the space of homogeneous polynomials of degree at most $d$ in $(n+1)$-variable $\cH_d(\bC^{n+1})$.
 The latter space can be identified the space of global holomorphic section $H^0(\bP^n, \cO(d))$, where $\cO(d)$ is the $d$-th tensor power of the tautological line bundle $\cO(1)$ over $\bP^n$.
 We refer the readers to \cite{Le10} for a self-contained proof which derived from \cite{BB10} and \cite{BBW11} using only (weighted) pluripotential theory in $\bC^n$.

-The next basic question is to estimate the speed of convergence in \eqref{eq:equidistribution}.
-The general case was obtained by Dinh, Ma and Nguyen \cite{DMN} (see also \cite{LO16} for a special case $K=X$ a compact projective manifold and strictly and smooth plurisubharmonic weighted), where the crucial $(\Cc^\al, \Cc^{\al'})$-regularity in Definition~\ref{defn:DMN-regular} was introduced.

-Note again that the regularity of weighted extremal functions is local and it is invariant under biholomorphic maps.
-Without loss of generality we restrict ourself to the compact subset in $\bC^n$ as in Section~\ref{sec:regularity}.
-Hence, an immediate consequence of the characterization in Theorem~\ref{thm:local-regularity} and Corollary~\ref{cor:continuity-W} is
+Note again that the regularity of weighted extremal functions is a local property and it is invariant under biholomorphic maps.
+Without loss of generality we restrict ourself to the compact subset in $\bC^n$ as in Section~\ref{sec:regularity} (see also Appendix~\ref{sec:appendix}).
+Hence, an immediate consequence of the characterizations in Theorem~\ref{thm:characterization-hcp} is

 \begin{lem} All local $\al$-{\rm HCP} compact subsets of order $q$ in $\bC^n\subset \bP^n$ are $(\Cc^{\al}, \Cc^{\al'})$-regular, where $\al'$ is explicitly computed in terms of $\al$ and $q$. \end{lem}